Follow-Up Throughout the Recruiting Process - Why it’s SO Important

 - Rejection Letter – For most employers, turning applicants away is one of the hardest things to do.
 Most of the time, these emails tend to be impersonal or non-specific due to a lack of time or fear of offending the person.
 At KIG, we formulated an email that is constructive, courteous and is as personalized as possible.
 Whenever it is feasible, we let these applicants know which areas they can improve on in a concrete way, and we love to give feedback if it asked by the applicant themselves.
 This step DOES NOT go unnoticed, and I promise you that people will appreciate you taking the time out of your day to answers their questions, ESPECIALLY when they know you have hundreds of other resumes to look at!
 Creating the rejection letter into more of a conversation instead of a one-sided approach can have a significant effect on the morale of these people in their future job endeavors.

 So, what is the solution to creating best hiring and recruiting practices?
 The answer is plain and simple – communication.
 You should always respond to and acknowledge applicants.
 They want updates and feedback during the process, and if they are not selected, they want to know as soon as possible.
 Creating these processes within your organization can take a lot of time and effort, but would you rather spend more time and resources on establishing positive relationships or more time attracting top candidates to make up for the negative reviews?
 Communication throughout the entire process is crucial if you want to protect your company’s reputation and build positive word of mouth!
-Remember, always create a tone and friendliness and warmth and be a fanatic about response time if you want to create a pool of applicants who want to work with you and do business with your organization!
+Remember, always create a tone of friendliness and warmth and be a fanatic about response time if you want to create a pool of applicants who want to work with you and do business with your organization!